Periodic Solutions to Dissipative Hyperbolic Systems. II: Hopf Bifurcation for Semilinear Problems: Introduction

 The eigenvalue problem \reff{evp} is well-understood.
 The set of the real parts of all eigenvalues is bounded from above.
 All eigenvalues have finite multiplicity.
 The eigenvalues are asymptotically (for large imaginary parts) close to eigenvalues of the corresponding ``diagonal'' eigenvalue problem (i.e., if the non-diagonal terms $\d_{u_k}b_j(x,\la,0)v_k$ with $j\not=k$ in \reff{evp} are neglected).
 If \reff{Fred} is satisfied, then the supremum of the real parts of the eigenvalues of the ``diagonal'' eigenvalue problem is negative, and, hence, only finitely many eigenvalues of the ``full'' eigenvalue problem \reff{evp} can be close to the imaginary axis.
 For related rigorous statements see, e.g., \cite{Lichtner1}, \cite[Chapter 6.1]{Mogul} and \cite{Neves,Lopes,ReSchne}.

-In \cite{Vander} a 1D semilinear damped wave equation of the type $\d_t^2u=\d_x^2u-\gamma \d_tu+f(u)$ with $f(0)=0$ is considered.
-This equation is subjected to zero Dirichlet boundary conditions, which imply the exceptional property that for $u$ satisfying the boundary conditions the nonlinearity $f(u)$ satisfies the boundary conditions also.
-This property is essentially used to prove the existence of a smooth center manifold.

 In \cite{Akramov} Hopf bifurcation for (\ref{eq:1.1})--(\ref{eq:1.3}) with $a_j(x,\la)$ not depending on $\la$ is considered.
 It is assumed that many reflection coefficients $r_{jk}$ vanish, which allows to use some smoothing property for the solutions to the corresponding linearized initial-boundary value problem~\cite{lyulko}.
-But, unfortunately, there is an essential gap in the realization of the Liapunov-Schmidt procedure: Using our notation, the finite-dimensional part \reff{finite} of the Liapunov-Schmidt system is first locally solved with respect to $\la$ and $\mu$ (in terms of $v$ and $w$):
+Despite a number of interesting ideas appearing in \cite{Akramov}, it seems that there is an essential gap in the realization of the Liapunov-Schmidt procedure: Using our notation, the finite-dimensional part \reff{finite} of the Liapunov-Schmidt system is first locally solved with respect to $\la$ and $\mu$ (in terms of $v$ and $w$):

 Then these solutions are inserted into the infinite-dimensional part \reff{infinite} of the Liapunov-Schmidt system.
 Finally the intention is to solve the resulting equation by means of the implicit function theorem with respect to $w$.
 But in the resulting equation there appear terms of the type